WBeniash/PowerBI-tasks/Tasks.md

 Task 1: Import The provided  Dataset into Power BI

-Task 2: Data Transformation and Cleaning

- Clean and transform the data as needed(using the "Data" view)

-Task 3: Create Relationships

-1. Elicit entities from the provided dataset
-2. Create relationships between these entities using the "Manage Relationships" option in Power BI.
-3. You should have a dimensional model as a result of this task

-Task 4: Create Key Performance Indicators and Measures using DAX(Data Analysis Expressions)
+Task 2: Create Key Performance Indicators and Measures using DAX(Data Analysis Expressions)

     1. Average of Sales by Market
     2. Average of Profit by Market